Janchorizo/tfm-slr/README.md

 ## Article acceptance : inclusion and exclusion criteria
 ### Inclusion criteria
-IC1: The paper addresses a (RnaSeq OR WES) process AND
+IC1: The paper addresses a (RnaSeq OR WES) (process OR worflow or pipeline) AND

 IC2: The paper proposes a software based solution (model, tool, framework, service, infrastructure, system, technique, application) AND